-Of the three major rewards cards providers, Chase offers some of the most valuable sign-up bonus offers and bonus categories.
+Chase offers some of the most valuable sign-up bonus offers and bonus categories of the three major rewards card issuers.
 Unfortunately, these rewards come with some of the strictest sign-up and bonus limitations.
-Not anyone can open a Chase credit card and, as a rewards collector, you’ll want to know what can stop you from opening a card.
+Not anyone can open a Chase credit card, and, as a rewards collector, you’ll want to know what can stop you from opening a card.

 The bank implements restrictions for both applications and sign-up bonuses, so it’s imperative to know the little details of when you should and shouldn’t apply for a Chase card.

 First and foremost, familiarize yourself with the Chase 5/24 rule.
 This is akin to the 10 Commandments of the credit-card rewards world, except it’s just one rule and hopefully easier to remember.